Suba, Bogotá: Geography

-Suba has certain green areas, mostly concentrated in the west of the locality, on the Suba and the La Conejera Hills, as well as the plains where urbanization has developed.
+Suba has certain green areas, mostly concentrated in the west of the locality, on the Suba and the La Conejera Hills, as well as the plains where urbanisation has developed.
 Suba has become a residential area with small industrial and commercial zones located in the south of the locality.
 The Suba Hills separate the locality into two parts; the eastern side being more integrated with the urban area of Bogotá.

 The locality borders the Bogotá River to the northwest and borders at Calle 240 the municipality of Chia.
 To the south, the Juan Amarillo River and Calle 100 form the boundary with the localities of Engativá and Barrios Unidos.
 The eastern limit is the Autopista Norte with the locality of Usaquén and to the west, the Bogotá River forms the boundary with the municipality of Cota.

 Besides the Bogota and Juan Amarillo rivers the locality of Suba is covered by other streams and wetlands like the Torca and Guaymaral wetlands, La Conejera, Córdoba and the Tibabuyes wetland.